GetulioCastro/HelpDeskWeb_GeSharp/README.md

 ![Build Status](https://img.shields.io/badge/build-passing-success) ![License](https://img.shields.io/badge/license-MIT-blue)

 ## Overview
+HelpDesk was developed as a group project for our capstone course, serving as the culminating experience of our undergraduate degree.

-HelpDesk is an IT ticketing system built to streamline the process of receiving and resolving requests for support from IT services.
+It is an IT ticketing system built to streamline the process of receiving and resolving requests for support from IT services.
 This project is developed using ASP.NET and C#.
-It's the perfect solution for any organization looking to improve its IT service management.

 ## Features